 Reader / Scanner: Scanners (readers) are usually positioned at entrances and exits, as well as VIP zones and other areas inside an event and communicate with a tag (chip) to carry out a task such as allowing entry, or opening a locker.

 The benefits of RFID Technology for Events

-Due to the security, cost-saving and revenue increasing benefits of RFID wristband technology, many organisers are turning towards the technology to help optimise their events.
+Due to the security, cost-saving and revenue-increasing benefits of RFID wristband technology, many organizers are turning towards the technology to help optimize their events.

 Infographic from 2013 showing the use of RFID at music festivals.

 - Reduce queues

 - Build better connections with sponsors